aws-samples/energy-storage-monitoring-and-grid-integration-planning/docs/README_TESTING.md

   - Now click on **Code** section.

-  - To get the code please refer folder energy-storage.
+  - To get the code please refer folder **energy-storage**.
 Inside energy-storage go to folder Step Function Code and copy the code inside **es-renewabletwin-stepf** and paste it.
 Then click on **Create**.

   > [!NOTE]
   > Change the **[AccountNo]** with your AWS account number and also change the **[region]** where you want to deploy these resources.
 Must do this changes for upcoming step function in 2c as well.